xorpaul/g10k/README.md

         log info output, defaults to false
   -maxworker int
-        how many Goroutines are allowed to run in parallel for Git and Forge module resolving (default 50) -moduledir string
+        how many Goroutines are allowed to run in parallel for Git and Forge module resolving (default 50) -module string
+        which module of the Puppet environment to update, e.g. stdlib -moduledir string
         allows overriding of Puppetfile specific moduledir setting, the folder in which Puppet modules will be extracted -puppetfile